Marge Champion: Early life

 Champion was born in Los Angeles on September 2, 1919.
-Her father, Ernest Belcher, was a dance director who taught Shirley Temple, Betty Grable, Ramon Novarro, Cyd Charisse, Fay Wray and Joan Crawford, as well as Champion's future husband Gower Champion; her mother was Gladys Lee Baskette (née Rosenberg).
+Her father, Ernest Belcher, was a dance director who taught Shirley Temple, Betty Grable, Ramon Novarro, Cyd Charisse, Gwen Verdon, Fay Wray and Joan Crawford, as well as Champion's future husband Gower Champion; her mother was Gladys Lee Baskette (née Rosenberg).
 Champion had an older half sister, Lina Basquette, who began acting in 1916 in silent films.
 Lina was the daughter of her mother's first husband, Frank Baskette, who died by suicide.
 Champion and Basquette's maternal grandfather, Lazarus Rosenberg, was Jewish.

 Champion began dancing at an early age as her sister had done.
 She started as a child under the instruction of her father.
 She studied exclusively with her father from age five until she left for New York.
 She credited her good health and long career to her father's teaching principles: careful, strict progression of activity, emphasis on correct alignment, precise placement of body, attention to detail and to the totality of dynamics and phrasing.
-Her first dance partner was Louis Hightower.
+Her first dance partner was Louis Hightower, who was also the live action reference for Prince Charming in Snow White.
 In 1930, she made her debut in the Hollywood Bowl at age 11 in the ballet "Carnival in Venice".
 By age twelve, she became a ballet instructor at her father's studio.
 Champion played Tina in the Hollywood High School operetta The Red Mill.
 She also sang in the Hollywood High School Girls' Senior Glee Club and graduated in 1936.

-She was hired in 1933 at age 14 by the Walt Disney Studio as a dance model for their animated film Snow White and the Seven Dwarfs (1937).
+She was hired in 1934 at age 14 by the Walt Disney Studio as a dance model for their animated film Snow White and the Seven Dwarfs (1937).
 Her movements were copied to enhance the realism of the animated Snow White character.
 For one scene Champion served as model while wrapped in a baggy overcoat for two dwarfs at once, when for the "Silly Song" dance, Dopey gets on Sneezy's shoulder to dance with Snow White.
+She was not given any credits for her role in the movie because Walt worried that people would assume the animators had simply copied her movements, but her role was revealed in an issue of "Life" on April 4, 1938.
 Champion later modeled for characters in other animated films: the Blue Fairy in Pinocchio (1940) and Hyacinth Hippo in the Dance of the Hours segment of Fantasia, a ballet parody that she also helped choreograph.
 She even recalled doing some modeling for Mr. Stork in Dumbo.
 When working with Disney on Snow White and the Seven Dwarfs, Champion recalled, "the animators couldn't take a young girl out of themselves, they couldn't take the prince out of themselves".